 Although it’s ok to indulge in these foods once in a while, I think we can all agree that giving into these cravings every time would not be good in the long term.

-So what causes us to have these cravings?
+What causes us to have food cravings?

 Sugar cravings are the most common, and the one many of us find hard to resist!
 If you are anything like me, you will crave chocolate before your periods!
 But did you know, a craving for chocolate is normally a sign of low magnesium levels and cravings for meat or cheese are often seen as a sign of low iron or calcium levels.